Google Prioritising Mobile Friendliness in Search Results as a basic ranking factor

 Update March 2024

-Fast forward to March or May 2021… the first 3 Core Web Vitals metrics are being paired with the following four existing website signals to round out Google’s stated understanding of overall page experience:
+Fast forward and the first 3 Core Web Vitals metrics are being paired with the following four existing website signals to round out Google’s stated understanding of overall page experience:

 Mobile-Friendly– Measures mobile usability and responsiveness of a page on a smart phone.